-I think that the left's reaction to criticism of Islam is a mix of a reaction to anti-Muslim & anti-Islam rhetoric, & Neoliberal virtual signalling.
+I think that the left's reaction to criticism of Islam is a mix of a reaction to anti-Muslim & anti-Islam rhetoric, & Neoliberal virtual signaling.

 Also, BareNakedIslam and Walid Shoebat are both openly pro-Israel & seemingly have an agenda to divide Christians & Muslims.

-As for virtue signalling, they see Muslims as an oppressed minority group (though many of these same people only see this on a domestic issue, not foreign policy, basis).
+As for virtue signaling, they see Muslims as an oppressed minority group (though many of these same people only see this on a domestic issue, not foreign policy, basis).